The aim of the Woodstock Video Club is to bring together people who share a common interest in film

 details provided below.

-1. Produce a short film to show the emotion of fear.
+1. Produce a short film on any subject.

 Please click the link below to view sample club member video's on our